 - Modular Command Sets Commands can be broken into separate modules rather than in one god class holding all commands. - Automatic Command Discovery In your application, merely defining and importing a CommandSet is sufficient for cmd2 to discover and load your command.
 No manual registration is necessary. - Dynamically Loadable/Unloadable Commands Command functions and CommandSets can both be loaded and unloaded dynamically during application execution.
-This can enable features such as dynamically loaded modules that add additional commands. - Subcommand Injection Subcommands can be defined separately from the base command.
+This can enable features such as dynamically loaded modules that add additional commands. - Events handlers Four event handlers are provided in CommandSet class for custom initialization and cleanup steps.
+See Event Handlers. - Subcommand Injection Subcommands can be defined separately from the base command.
 This allows for a more action-centric instead of object-centric command system while still organizing your code and handlers around the objects being managed.